 - Falcon Square and Mercat Cross pillar

-- Other tours available by bike /bike hire, or by City Sightseeing Bus
+- Other tours are available by bike /bike hire, or by City Sightseeing Bus which is due to reopen on July 1st 2021.

 - On the water: Dolphin Spirit boat tour on the Moray Firth – recommended by A Highland Blend!